 Other projects are being completed as well:

 - In the Technology Corridor along the Mad River, Valley Street at Keowee has been realigned to expand the park that exists at the top of the river.
-The work will also promote economic development in this part of Old North Dayton called The Triangle.
+The work will also promote economic development in this part of Old North Dayton called The Point.
 Landscape architects are developing concepts for the park’s future expansion, including access to the river and a gathering space for the surrounding community.

 - Along the Cultural Corridor to the north, a state-of-the-art football field has been constructed at Kettering Field.
 The National Football League, in its 100th season, gifted the artificial turf field to Dayton, honoring it as the site of the first game ever played in the NFL.
 (The Dayton Triangles beat the Columbus Panhandles 14-0!)
 This beautiful field will anchor the Riverfront Plan’s vision to expand Kettering Field as an active sports complex and to link all seven parks along the Great Miami and Stillwater rivers, from Wegerzyn MetroPark to Deeds Point MetroPark, to downtown Dayton by transforming North Bend Boulevard into a majestic pedestrian promenade.

 Just as the pandemic hit in March of last year, the Riverfront Plan partners were finalizing a presentation of the design of Sunrise/Sunset Park and the Park-over-the-River to the public.
 We had to postpone those events, but we await the opportunity to share the exciting evolution of these designs.
 Next month in the Dayton Riverfront Plan blog, we’ll share some of the detail, images, and strategies to implement this ambitious vision.
 Talk to you then.